enaboapps/Switchify/README.md

 # Switchify
 This is an Android app for switch users.
 It allows full control of the device using a single switch or multiple switches.
 It is designed to be used with a bluetooth switch interface or a USB switch interface.

+## Get the app
+You can download the app from the [Google Play Store](https://play.google.com/store/apps/details?id=com.enaboapps.switchify)

 ## Supported Android versions
 - Android 11 (API level 30) and above